 These are employed and employable Americans who are not receiving this subsidy and who find themselves paying the full cost of insurance purchased in the private health insurance market.
-As a question for our readers, given that business wants a flexible work force, one willing to act as self-employed contractors or even to accept being laid off, perhaps shortly to find a new position with a risky business venture, what is the responsibility of society to ensure that those in such transitions remain able to take advantage of health care?
-If such flexibility is beneficial to society as a whole, what, if any, responsibility does society have an obligation to ensure that workers in transition have health care options?
-As usual, your editors here are not going to attempt to answer a question like that for you.)
+As a question for our readers, given that American business benefits from such a flexible work force, one willing to at least occasionally forgo the benefits of such subsidies, what is the responsibility of society to ensure that those in such transitions remain able to take advantage of health care?
+If such flexibility is beneficial to society as a whole, does society have an obligation to ensure that workers in transition have health care options?
+As usual, your editors donít attempt to answer that question for you.

-Government – Federal, State, and Local taken together account for a relatively significant 44%.
-Since this is a discussion on the notion of single-payer options, some such being based on government's direct involvement, it is worth noting here that government – which also means us – is already paying a rather significant portion of all health care.
-Since much of this discussion concerns whether a single-payer option is feasible, it is also worth noting here that we are already part of the way there.
+Government – Federal, State, and Local taken together account for the payment of a relatively significant 44% of health care costs.
+Since this is a discussion of single-payer options, some of which are based on government's direct involvement, it is worth noting that government (which also means us) is already paying a rather significant portion of all health care costs.
+We are already part way to some kind of single-payer option!

-As you know, Americans can sign up for Medicare as they turn 65.
-Medicare Part A covers hospitalization and is generally premium-free.
-Medicare Part B covers outpatient care, such as doctors' visits, x-rays and tests, and costs $134 a month (a nominal $1608/year) for people who enroll in 2017 (or more for high earners).
+As most of us know, Americans can sign up for Medicare as they turn 65.
+Medicare Part A covers hospitalization and is generally premium-free to recipients.
+Medicare Part B covers outpatient care, such as doctors' visits, x-rays and tests.
+It costs recipients $134 a month, a nominal $1608/year for people who enroll in 2017 (or somewhat more for high earners).
 Cost is on par with that of much younger people buying health insurance on the individual market (as you will see later).
-Over and above this, many consumers buy supplemental health insurance to fill some of Medicare's coverage holes.
-In as much as even Medicare consumers have deductibles and copayments.
+Over and above this, many Medicare recipients buy supplemental health insurance to fill some of Medicare's coverage holes since even Medicare consumers pay deductibles and copayments.
 Medicare recipients also must purchase Part D coverage for prescription drugs generally not covered on an outpatient basis; if they fail to purchase Part D coverage in a timely manner, penalties accrue.

 Additionally, from Wikipedia (https://en.wikipedia.org/wiki/Medicaid), "Medicaid in the United States is a social health care program for families and individuals with limited resources.
 The Health Insurance Association of America describes Medicaid as a government insurance program for persons of all ages whose income and resources are insufficient to pay for health care."